 What Happens at an Administrative License Revocation Hearing?

 The ALR hearing is a civil administrative process separate from your criminal case.
 At the hearing, the State of Texas will decide whether to suspend your license.
 You are allowed to have an attorney represent you at your ALR hearing.

 Typically, the state will argue its case using an affidavit from the arresting officer about their memory of the arrest.
 An affidavit is a written statement made under oath.
 When the state uses an affidavit, the officer does not need to physically come to the hearing.
 However, your attorney can subpoena the arresting officer and make them testify at the hearing.
 When they testify, your attorney is given a chance to cross-examine them and challenge their testimony.
 An officer’s ALR testimony is made under oath, so it can be used as evidence in your criminal DWI case.
-This is another reason why having an attorney work with you during the license suspension process is critical.
+This is an important reason to have an attorney work with you during the license suspension process.